lms-07/AMS-M2ESL/README.md

 - The software environment is Ubuntu 18.04.5 LTS 64 bit.
 - This project is running on a single Nvidia GeForce RTX 3090 GPU based on Cuda 11.0.
 - We adopt Python 3.8.5, PyTorch 1.10.0+cu111.
-- The py+torch combination may not limited by our adopted one.
+- The py+torch combination may not be limited by our adopted one.

 ## Datasets and File Hierarchy